 The title ‘Royal Designer for Industry’ (RDI) is awarded annually by the RSA to designers of all disciplines who have achieved ‘sustained design excellence, work of aesthetic value and significant benefit to society.

-The RDI is the highest accolade for designers in the UK; only 200 designers can hold the title and non-UK designers may receive the honorary title Hon RDI.
+The RDI is the highest accolade for designers in the UK.
+Only 200 designers can hold the title.
+Non-UK designers may become honorary Royal Designers.

 The ‘Royal Designers’ are responsible for designing the world around us, enriching our cultural heritage, driving innovation, inspiring creativity in others and improving our quality of life.
 The jet engine, Routemaster bus, iPhone, and Harry Potter film sets, among thousands of other things, have been created by them.
 Since it was introduced, recipients of the honour have included designers as diverse as Eric Gill, Barnes Wallis, Lucienne Day, Jonathan Ive, Richard Rogers, and Vivienne Westwood.

 The Royal Designers contribute to the RSA in numerous ways, sharing their skills and experience with the organisation, its staff and networks, in particular supporting design education through the RSA Student Design Scheme, and the RSA Family of Academies.
 Read about the partnership between the RDIs and the RSA Academies download the booklet (PDF).